 Emotional Support Animal (ESA) documentation should include statements specific to:

-- the methodology used to arrive at this diagnosis
+The methodology used to arrive at this diagnosis

-- the functional limitations resulting from this diagnosis and a clear articulation of how the animal will mitigate these functional limitations
+A clear articulation of how the animal will mitigate these functional limitations

 The observations, evaluations or means by which the provider determined that an ESA would be a reasonable accommodation